The symptoms of schizophrenia can be negative, positive, or

 decisions.
 Cognitive symptoms often aren't obvious to you or others.

-Specific behavior changes.Different types of schizophrenia may cause different behaviors, such as being afraid
+Specific behavior changes.Some symptoms of schizophrenia may cause certain behaviors, such as being afraid

 with little reason, standing in awkward positions for a long time, or making up